Dieser Beitrag enthält Werbung – advertising.

 Montalbano and the women – a never ending story.
 Always Montalbano meets a beautiful woman, sometimes innocent, sometimes guilty, sometimes just an innocent bystander.
 Montalbano cannot resist any temptation, although he gets old – slowly.

 He was born in 1950 and in the latest novels he must have crossed sixty, slowly.
 Montalbano has a big problem with getting older.
 In fact, he is fit – remember the swimming and the Mediterranean diet – and handsome – remember the women around him, however, there are more and more bad dreams, more and more doubts … I’m really curious what happens next to Montalbano’s life.
 (Concerning the dreams: each of the recent novels starts with a somehow disturbing dream …)

-Concerning the German and English editions of the series, there are some more novels to come in Germany.
 The novels are thrilling from the first page on although there is a lot of story telling about Montalbano’s private life and the private doings of his team, about food and women, about the whole life in Sicily.
-I admit that I like especially the deep dives into food preparation …
+I admit that I like especially the deep dives into food preparation … It’s a series about a region and a lifestyle – and a remarkable police officer.

-There is a remarkable point: When watching the TV series (as far as possible outside Italy!) you’ll notice that everybody grows older … In the novels Montalbano is approaching mid 40s during his first case, so far he he about 60.
-The actors are not replaced (only in one single case (Livia)!) – so also the actors grow older correspondingly.
+There is a really remarkable point: When watching the TV series (as far as possible outside Italy!) you’ll notice that everybody grows older … In the novels Montalbano is approaching mid 40s during his first case, so far he is about 60.
+The actors have not been replaced (only in one single case (Livia)!) – so also the actors grow older correspondingly.